-Phase III microbicide trial methodology: Opinions of experienced expanded safety trial participants in South Africa
+Phase III microbicide trial methodology: Opinions of experienced expanded safety trial participants in South Africa (PDF)

 van de Wijgert,Janneke; Jones,Heidi E.; Pistorius,Annalie; de Kock,Alana; Sebola,Mohlatlego H.; Friedland,Barbara A.; Hoosen,Anwar; Coetzee,Nicol